openharmony/docs/en/application-dev/reference/apis/js-apis-abilityAccessCtrl.md

 ### getPermissionFlags

-getPermissionFlags(tokenID: number, permissionName: string): Promise&lt;number&gt;
+getPermissionFlags(tokenID: number, permissionName: Permissions): Promise&lt;number&gt;

-Obtains the flags of the specified permission of a given application.
+Obtains the flags of the specified permission of an application.
 This API uses a promise to return the result.

-This is a system API.
+**System API**: This is a system API.

-**Required permissions**: ohos.permission.GET_SENSITIVE_PERMISSIONS, ohos.permission.GRANT_SENSITIVE_PERMISSIONS, or ohos.permission.REVOKE_SENSITIVE_PERMISSIONS
+**Required permissions**: ohos.permission.GET_SENSITIVE_PERMISSIONS, ohos.permission.GRANT_SENSITIVE_PERMISSIONS, or ohos.permission.REVOKE_SENSITIVE_PERMISSIONS (available only to system applications)

 **System capability**: SystemCapability.Security.AccessToken